Skip to Main Content

 Example:

 Groom, Nick.
 The Vampire: A New History.
-New Haven, CT: Yale University Press, 2018.
+Yale University Press, 2018.
 EBSCO eBook Collection.

 Footnote